takashialpha/takashialpha/README.md

 ### 🌐 infrastructure

-network infrastructure across the whole path. from backend services down to the client. routing, dns, and proxying, with containerized workloads on docker.
+network infrastructure across the whole path. from backend services down to the client. routing, dns, and proxying, sometimes with containerized workloads on docker.

 it all comes together at [**takashialpha.com**](https://takashialpha.com): serves my webpages, and occasionally other services.